Skip to main content

 Understand more about the causes, symptoms and itchy nose relief available with ZYRTEC® today.

-Aside from an itchy, runny nose, there are various other potential signs that you may have allergies.
-Common allergic rhinitis symptoms may also include4:
+Aside from an itchy, stuffy, or runny nose, there are various other potential signs that you may have allergies.
+Common allergic rhinitis symptoms may also include1:

 Sneezing

-Itchiness inside your nose can result in sneezing, in an attempt to get rid of the allergen
+Sneezing: Itchiness inside your nose can result in sneezing, in an attempt to get rid of the allergen.

-This can cause a congested feeling, making breathing through the nose harder
+Stuffy Nose: This can cause a congested feeling, making breathing through the nose harder.

 Postnasal drip

-As your body produces more mucus to fight off allergens, it can run down the back of your nose and throat, creating the need to regularly clear it
+Postnasal Drip: As your body produces more mucus to fight off allergens, it can run down the back of your nose and throat, creating the need to regularly clear it.

-Fluids can become trapped in your sinuses due to inflammation, blocking them and increasing pressure and pain around the nose
+Sinus Congestion: Fluids can become trapped in your sinuses due to inflammation, blocking them and increasing pressure and pain in the sinuses and nasal passages.

-A light irritation may cause a slight itch, often resulting in a sneeze
+Tickle in Nose: A light irritation may cause a slight itch, often resulting in a sneeze.

 Allergens that Can Cause Allergic Rhinitis Symptoms